 The Graduate Process Group is designed to provide a space for graduate students with a broad spectrum of mental health concerns.
 Group members will offer each other support and feedback in working toward change.
-Common concerns that may be addressed in this group include: navigating graduate programs and demands, interpersonal relationship difficulties, transiting from graduate school to the work environment, individuation, identity concerns, and work/life balance.
-This group is a virtual offering.
+Common concerns that may be addressed in this group include navigating graduate programs and demands, interpersonal relationship difficulties, transitioning from graduate school to the work environment, individuation, identity concerns, and work/life balance.

 Rooted in Resilience is a support group, designed for students who have been impacted by interpersonal violence.
 This could mean experiences of sexual violence, dating violence, domestic violence, emotional abuse, stalking, harassment, and/or childhood abuse.
 This group is intended to provide a supportive environment for survivors.
 Time is spent listening, sharing experiences, sharing challenges associated with trauma, and gaining tools and knowledge as students work toward healing.
 Group is open to undergraduate, graduate, and professional students.
 This group is a collaboration between the University Counseling Center and the Project Safe Center.

 If interested in this group, please email olivia.darrow.1@Vanderbilt.Edu.